logos-maker/ikiGUI/README.md

 The smallest cross platform audio plugin GUI library availible.
 Is about 530 lines of code in total.
 With a minimum of dependencies, and uses only old standard system libraries for maximum compability.
 - Cross platform compatible to Linux and Windows
 - Cross compiles 100% identical code to differnt platforms.
+- Only uses the most compatible OS functionalliy availible.
+- Uses no third party libraries.
 - Super small code base
 - Easy to animate graphics
 - Easy to make columns or rows of knobs, buttons or even letters.